thomasplanes/test_cast_doc/docs/source/about.rst

 ------------

 The authors and contributors would like to thank the following people who participated in the development of AeroMAPS versions:
-Alice Fabre, Martin Delavenne, Valérie Pommier-Budinger and Emmanuel Bénard.
+Alice Fabre, Martin Delavenne, Félix Pollet and Emmanuel Bénard.